Today, I’m going to talk about the difference between amateurs vs. pros in network marketing.

 The moral of the story is that you can be a pro (top earner) in network marketing with just two hours of work per day, as long as you work smart!
-If you REALLY want to make money with your MLM Business you must be willing to commit two hours per day (every day) to build your business.
+If you REALLY want to make money with your MLM Business you must be willing to work two hours per day (at least 5-6 days per week) to build your business.

 My take away from this lesson is that you shouldn’t fool yourself.
 If you really want to succeed in network marketing you need to look at what everyone else in the industry is doing and then go and do the complete opposite.
 You must spend as much time TAKING ACTION to build your business as you do thinking about your business.
 Most people have these two things reversed.
 Most distributors spend a lot of their time dreaming of making it big in network marketing, but they never roll up their sleeves and actually do the work.

 I personally think two hours a day is a very small sacrifice for financial freedom.
 Additionally, I think you can be a pro at ANYTHING if you do it for two hours per day, every day.
 For example, if you worked on your marriage two hours per day, how great would it be?
 If you exercised for two hours per day, how fit would you be?
 If you studied a subject for two hours per day, how much knowledge would you gain?
 And if you seriously worked your MLM Business for two hours per day, how successful would you be?

 How to Be a Network Marketing Professional

 Before I close out this post, I would like to take a moment and share a few things you can do to be a network marketing professional.
 These are things I do consistently and highly recommend:

 - Act AS IF you have ONE MILLION DOLLARS invested in your business

 - Spend 1-2 hours per day on money producing activities